jumpinjackie/mapguide-react-layout/KNOWN_ISSUES.md

 Viewer
 ======

+ * Initial view does not span the full dimensions of the map viewport.

  * Viewer will only accept Map Definitions in coordinate systems that have a corresponding EPSG code

  * For maps with a projection that is not known to proj4js, the viewer will automatically attempt to find a matching definition from https://epsg.io